Assam: Woman found dead in Guwahati, family alleges murder

 Basistha Police reached the spot and started the investigation following the information.
 Later Police identified the deceased as Junu Rajbonshi.

+Family members alleged that one Vijay, with whom she had a relationship, murdered her.

-According to sources, Junu worked as a street vendor.
-She married a man previously but her husband had passed away.
-“A man named Vijay, who was in a relationship with her, is now the prime suspect in her murder.
+According to sources, the woman worked as a street vendor.
+She married a man previously, but her husband had passed away.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!